Performing Virtual Disk Restore

 To restore a VM disk from backup:

 - On the Machines tab, select the necessary machine backup in the list of machines.
-You can also use search by machine name or filter machines by the backup server.

 - Click Virtual Disks to launch the Virtual Disk Restore wizard.